This is a series of posts that detail how to create a Knowledge Management System or KMS.

 Why Notetaking is not PKMS

-It is important to take notes, as it is one way of offloading info we receive into a medium that we can review later.
+It is important to take notes, as it is one way of offloading info we receive into a medium we can review later.
 However, this is only one part of a KMS.
-We should also consider the classifications and ramifications of what we are taking note of and how it stands with all of the data we already have.
+We should also consider the classifications and ramifications of what we are taking note of and how it stands with all the data we already have.

 I remember the time when I was in school, I usually had a notebook per subject.
 One notebook for English, one notebook for Biology, and one notebook for Math.
 It was easy to manage because subjects were taught with specific boundaries per topic.
 However, there were instances when there were overlaps in info, and you needed to do cross-references between your notes.